 Many students wonder what it will be like when they take private music lessons.
 Having a little understanding always makes that first lesson more comfortable….So I’ve written this post to show you exactly how effective music lessons work best.
 Even if you’ve already taken many music lessons, this article should help you better understand the process and maximize your learning.
 Read on to learn what an ideal private music lesson looks like, what will happen during the lesson, and what you’ll need to do at home to get the most out of every lesson and your overall experience as a musician.

 There are many elements to an excellent music lesson, but here we will focus on the framework, the big picture.
 This framework is the cycle of learning, and it guarantees great results.

 –Note that most music schools and music teachers do not work this way because they are not normally licensed or trained.
 This is because there are no real private music teacher training programs.
 However, at Sage Music, we seek to change this culture.
 We start by hiring the best teachers that we can find, and then we train all our teachers in the cycle of learning and the best teaching methods so that all of our students get quality lessons – all the time.
 Our teachers learn how to tailor their approach to different learning styles, maximizing the effectiveness (and your enjoyment) of each and every lesson.
-Simply, we invest in them so that they can invenst in you.
+Simply, we invest in our music teachers so that they can invest in you.

 The cycle of music learning

 The cycle of learning is a three-step process that is the basis for excellent music learning.
 It ensures that you are making steady progress toward your goals, without being overwhelmed.
 Understanding this process will show you what to expect from a great lesson, from your teacher, and from the school you work with.